5l1v3r1/iOS-URI-Schemes-Abuse-PoC/README.md

 #### iOS-URI-Schemes-Abuse

-A set of URI schemes bugs that lead to crash/freeze of the Safari browser.
+A set of URI schemes bugs that lead Safari to crash/freeze.
 This shows URI schemes have weakness and can be used for nasty things.
 Apple is aware of the issue.

 ###### file-attack.html (file://)